Install the iOS API client

 - Add a dependency on

-Our Swift client is supported on iOS, macOS, tvOS and watchOS, and is usable from both Swift and Objective-C.
+The API client is supported on iOS, macOS, tvOS and watchOS.
+You can use it from both Swift and Objective-C.

 If you were using version 2.x of our Swift client, read the migration guide to version 3.x.